confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 ```

 !!! important
     The schema referred to by `VALUE_SCHEMA_ID` must be registered in {{ site.sr }}.
 It can be under
     any subject but must match the format defined by `VALUE_FORMAT`.
 The schema referred to by `VALUE_SCHEMA_ID`
     must be compatible with the logical schema defined by the `SELECT` clause.
-See [Schema Inference and Data Serialization](#Schema-Inference-and-Data-Serialization)
+For more information, see [Schema Inference and Data Serialization](#Schema-Inference-and-Data-Serialization).
-for more information.

 ### Schema Inference and Data Serialization